mxncr/femb/README.md

 ### Example

-In the following example, we start with the point cloud of an ancient amphora (`data/amphora_pts.meshb`) and we apply the following problem:
+In the following example, we start with the point cloud of an ancient amphora (`data/amphora_pts.meshb`).
+The mesh-preprocessing step of the plugin takes care of building the tetrahedral mesh (surface reconstruction of the boundary with `Geogram` algorithms and interior volume meshing with `TetGen`).
+We apply the following Poisson problem:

     {
         dirichlet_region="if(y > 0.95, 1, -1)",